If you’re looking for some sweet stuff to do in Cancun, you’ve come to the right place.

 Some info on cave diving requirements—There are many different cenote diving options around this area.
 If your dive is up to 60m away from the entrance of the cave, it’s considered a “cavern dive”, which requires no special technical dive qualifications (an open water or advanced qualification is sufficient).
 If you are a trained cave diver you can explore inside the caves.

-Dos Ojos is one of the most popular cenotes to explore through diving from Cancun.
+Dos Ojos is one of the best cenotes near Tulum for cave-diving.
 A full day trip including two dives from Cancun costs about $200.
 Cenote Dos Ojos is located in Dos Ojos National Park, close to Tulum a great city with many archaeological sites that can be explored!”

 ~Campbell and Alya, Stingy Nomads